webcontact/profairs-api-docs/source/includes/_hall_planning.md

 status | meaning
 ---|---
-`neu aufplanen` | The stand request is assigned to at least one stand proposal that is not locked.
+`initial_planning` | The stand request is assigned to at least one stand proposal that is not locked.
-`umplanen` | The stand request is not assigned to a stand proposal that is not locked.
+`replanning` | The stand request is not assigned to a stand proposal that is not locked.

 ### Response Codes